chris31331/stick/README.md

 STICK is a Distributed Consensus Protocol, like PAXOS and RAFT.

 Time is divided into rounds, typically one second long.
-All servers maintain their time, using NTP, to an accuracy of tens of milliseconds.
+All servers maintain their time using NTP, to an accuracy of tens of milliseconds.

 Servers are identified by their static internet IP address.